AMnotPM/amnotpm.github.io/README.md

 ## Source

-Thx to https://github.com/KonradSzwarc/devscard for the original template 👍
+Thx to [KonradSzwarc](https://github.com/KonradSzwarc) for the amazing template 👍